Accreditation

 A non-refundable fee is charged for application reviews.

-In order for UBC CPD to provide the timeliest service - and for you to avoid rush fees - please apply early.
-Aim to apply 2-3 months ahead of your program start date.
+In order for UBC CPD to provide the timeliest service, and for you to avoid rush fees, please apply early.
+Aim to apply 2-3 months ahead of your program start date to to maximize time to advertise CPD credits.

 The following fees are in effect as of Jan 1 2025 and are subject to an annual increase.